After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • headache.

-Before the first menstruation after childbirth, a woman may feel an increase in PMS
+Before the first period after childbirth, a woman may experience increased PMS.

 Another important point, for which you need to prepare in advance: this is a possible change in the nature of the discharge.
-After giving birth, they may become:
+After childbirth they may become:

 • more painful;

-• more abundant or more scarce compared to those before pregnancy;
+• more abundant or more scanty compared to those before pregnancy;

-• with clots (usually such lumps are characteristic of menstruation, which began shortly after the completion of lochia, and these inclusions are the remnants of damaged tissues and fibers, indicating that the endometrium is still recovering).
+• with clots (usually such lumps are characteristic of menstruation, which began shortly after the end of lochia, and these inclusions are the remains of damaged tissues and fibers, indicating that the endometrium is still recovering).

-As for the timing of the first menstruation, they can be a little longer or, conversely, a little shorter.
-In general, monthly bleeding in the absence of abnormalities should not last longer than 7-8 days.
-In this case, the first few cycles will be within 21-30 days, then the terms will be adjusted.
+As for the timing of the first menstruation, they may be a little longer or, conversely, a little shorter.
+In general, monthly bleeding in the absence of abnormalities should not last longer than 7–8 days.
+In this case, the first few cycles will be within 21–30 days, then the timing will be adjusted.

-It is interesting.
-The resumption of menstruation after a caesarean section occurs in the same way as after natural childbirth.
-After an abortion or miscarriage, the cycle returns depending on the state of health of the woman, as well as the presence of complications after curettage.
+This is interesting.
+The resumption of menstruation after a cesarean section occurs in the same way as after a natural birth.
+After an abortion or miscarriage, the cycle returns depending on the woman’s health condition, as well as the presence of complications after curettage.

 When to be alarmed

-There are several reasons associated with the resumption of menstruation, requiring prompt medical attention.
+There are several reasons associated with the resumption of menstruation that require prompt consultation with a doctor.
 It is worth noting that it is impossible to draw conclusions about deviations after the first menstruation.
-The only exception is or unbearable pain.
-To draw up an objective picture, you need to observe the state of your health for 2-3 cycles.
+The only exception is unbearable pain.
+To get an objective picture, you need to monitor your health for 2-3 cycles.

-It is interesting.
+This is interesting.
 Despite the absence of menstruation, after the end of lochia, a woman can become pregnant again.
-This is again due to the individual characteristics of her body, so you should take care of the choice of contraception.
-It should be noted, however, that if intrauterine device, then the first menstruation can be longer, more abundant and more painful, and if birth control pills, then, on the contrary, the discharge will become short, scarce, sometimes even spotting.
+This, again, is due to the individual characteristics of her body, so it is worth paying attention to the choice of contraception.
+It should be taken into account that if you select intrauterine device, then the first menstruation may be longer, more abundant and more painful, and if you take birth control pills, then, on the contrary, the discharge will become short-lived, scanty, and sometimes even spotting.

 The duration and intensity of menstruation is also affected by the method of contraception.

-Periods that last longer than 8 days are considered protracted.
-Often, long-term adjustments are accompanied.
-If the gasket in two or more cycles has to be changed more often than 2.5–3 hours, then bleeding is considered intense.
-Especially often such deviations occur in women who have experienced a cesarean or abortion.
+Protracted periods are those that last longer than 8 days.
+Often, long-term adjustments are accompanied by If the pad has to be changed in two or more cycles more often than 2.5–3 hours, then the bleeding is considered intense.
+Such deviations occur especially often in women who have had a caesarean section or abortion.
 In addition, in this way the body signals that:

-• particles of membranes remained on the walls of the uterus;
+• particles of membranes remain on the walls of the uterus;

 • inflammation develops;

-• the woman was (or is) in a stressful state;
+• the woman was (or is) under stress;

 • hemostatic drugs;